monash-programming-team/FHIR_Comp_2021/solutions/Q2/statement.md

 Next, for each test case, print the minimum cost you can incur while still giving everyone their preffered bionic enhancement.

+## Problem bounds (After contest scoring)

+The total number of patients referenced from practitioners across all test cases will not exceed ~10^7~.
+The total number of patients referenced from practitioners in a single test case will not exceed ~10^5~.

 ## Scoring

 * Solving the problem for all tests containing 10 practitioners or less will get you 20% score.
-* Solving the problem for all tests containing TODO practitioners or less will get you 50% score.
+* Solving the problem for all tests containing the square root of all the practitioners in the dataset or less will get you 50% score.
-* Solving the problem for all tests containing TODO practitioners or less will get you 100% score.
+* Solving the problem for all tests containing all but 10 of the practitioners in the dataset or less will get you 100% score.

 ## Other

 Every patient will have exactly one observation for Bionic Enhancement.

-## Example run

-TODO